Lelia J. Robinson: Legal career

 Robinson went on to have her own private legal practice, and moved to Seattle, Washington, in 1884 where society was much more receptive to women in the law.
+Here is where Robinson, only after two days, observed a circuit court.
+Female jurors shocked Robinson.
+This is where she met Roger Sherman Greene and John C. Haines, whom became her mentors.
+John C. Haines and Henry G. Struve offered Robinson a desk at their office.
+Robinson also served on the bar examination committee.
 The judge for the Washington Territory, Roger Sherman Greene, appointed her as a criminal defense attorney.
 Robinson was the first woman in Washington to argue a case to a jury and to argue in front of a jury consisting of both men and women.
+Robinson supported women's suffrage and duty to vote.
+She wanted the women of Seattle to do better.
 She wrote a few major publications, including a book on divorce law titled The Law of Husband and Wife.
+She also wrote a book titled Law Made Easy.

 She took various surveys about women in the law, compiling information on their professional and personal lives, and constantly pushing for gender equality in the profession.
 She located 120 female lawyers and published an article about them in the Green Bag.

+After, in April 1890, Robinson married once again.
+She married Eli Sawtelle, a piano dealer.
+On their honeymoon, they went to Washington D.C and she was sworn in as sixth women to take oath as a member of the U.S. Supreme Court bar on April 8.
 Lelia J. Robinson died at the age of 41, in 1891, leaving behind a remarkable impact on our legal history.
+Robinson died of an accidental belladonna overdose.
 In a paper published shortly before her death, she imparted these final words to future generations: "[I]n time, sooner or later, the lawyer everywhere who deserves success and can both work and wait to win it, is sure to achieve it, -the woman no less than the man."